Adaptive and Optimal Second-order Optimistic Methods for Minimax Optimization: Background on optimistic methods

+At its core, our algorithm is a second-order variant of the optimistic scheme for solving min-max problems \citep{rakhlin2013online, daskalakis2018training, malitsky2020forward, jiang2022generalized}.
+As discussed in \cite{mokhtari2020convergence, mokhtari2020unified}, the optimistic framework can be considered as an approximation of the proximal point method (PPM)~\cite{martinet1970regularization, rockafellar1976monotone}, which is given by $\vz_{t+1} = \vz_t - \eta_t \vF(\vz_{t+1})$.
 To highlight this connection, note that PPM is an implicit method since the operator $\vF$ is evaluated at the \emph{next} iterate $\vz_{t+1}$.
 The first-order optimistic method approximates PPM by a careful combination of gradients in two consecutive iterates.
-The second-order variant~\cite{jiang2022generalized}, however, jointly uses first and second-order information, which we describe next.
+The second-order variant \cite{jiang2022generalized}, however, jointly uses first and second-order information, which we describe next.
 Its key idea is to approximate the ``implicit gradient'' $\vF(\vz_{t+1})$ in PPM by its linear approximation $\vF(\vz_t) + \dF(\vz_t)(\vz - \vz_t)$ around the current point $\vz_t$, and to correct this ``prediction'' with the error associated with the previous iteration.
 Specifically, the correction term, denoted by $\ve_{t} := \vF(\vz_t) - \vF(\vz_{t-1}) - \dF(\vz_{t-1})(\vz_{t} - \vz_{t-1})$, is the difference between $\vF(\vz_t)$ and its prediction at $t-1$.
 To express in a formal way,

 The rationale behind the optimism is that if the prediction errors in two consecutive rounds do not vary much, i.e., $\eta_{t} \ve_{t+1} \approx \eta_{t-1} \ve_t$, then the correction term should help reduce the approximation error and thus lead to a faster convergence rate.
 Replacing $\eta_t \vF(\vz_{t+1})$ by its approximation in \eqref{eq:prediction_correction} and rearranging the terms leads to the update rule of the second-order optimistic method: